IgorDuganets1/homework/Lesson6/ReadMe.md

 # class jiraTestPage

 This class designed for automated testing JIRA issue tracking software by Firefox Mozilla browser.
+Every opened page is realized in the separate class.
+Every action on a page is realized as appropriate method.
+Logical connection between web-application’s pages is provided by the instance of current class.
+This instance is an object of manipulation in the subsequent class. ** The name of New Issue sets in ** *SUMMARY* **conctatnt.**

-### *Test Suite list*
+#### *Test Suite list*
 - **test_1_NewIssueCreated** checks that New Issue can be created.
 - **test_2_UpdateIssue** checks that Existing Issue can be updated.
-- **test_3_ExistingIssueFoundJiraSearch** Existing Issue can be found via JIRA’s search Every opened page is realized in the separate class.
-Every action on a page is realized as appropriate method.
+- **test_3_ExistingIssueFoundJiraSearch** Existing Issue can be found via JIRA’s search.
-Logical connection between web-application’s pages is provided by the instance of current class.
-This instance is an object of manipulation in the subsequent class

 ### *Order of classes:*
 - [startPage](https://github.com/IgorDuganets1/homework/blob/master/Lesson6/src/startPage.java)